Wall Street surges on tech boost as presidential race remains undecided

 The CBOE volatility index, a gauge for short-term volatility, slipped to a two-week low after spiking to a four-month high in the run-up to the election.

-The S&P index recorded 38 new 52-week highs and no new low, while the Nasdaq recorded 70 new highs and nine new lows.
+The S&P index recorded 42 new 52-week highs and no new low, while the Nasdaq recorded 82 new highs and 10 new lows.

-Additional reporting by Shivani Kumaresan in Bengaluru; Editing by Saumyadeb Chakrabarty and Anil D’Silva
+Reporting by Medha Singh and Sagarika Jaisinghani in Bengaluru; Additional reporting by Shivani Kumaresan; Editing by Saumyadeb Chakrabarty and Anil D’Silva

 Our Standards: The Thomson Reuters Trust Principles.